Golden Horizon

 Golden Horizon cruise ship (Flying Clipper)

-On June 10, 2017, was the vessel's launch at Brodosplit Shipyard (Split Croatia).
-It was registered / hull designation as "Brodosplit 483".
+On June 10, 2017, the vessel was launched at Brodosplit Shipyard (Split, Croatia) as hull number "Brodosplit 483".

-Flying Clipper/Golden Horizon is the world's first sail ship built to comply with IMO's SRtP (Safe Return to Port) requirement introduced by SOLAS in 2009.
-The SRtP was prompted by the ever-increasing size/capacity of passenger ships as the bigger the vessel is the longer evacuation lasts.
-The SRtP defines how long the ship should remain safe for evacuation or to be able to safely return to port without evacuating its passengers.
+Flying Clipper/Golden Horizon is the world’s first sail ship built to comply with IMO’s SRtP (Safe Return to Port) requirement introduced by SOLAS in 2009.
+SRtP regulations address the increasing size and capacity of passenger ships, ensuring a vessel remains safe for evacuation or capable of returning to port without passenger evacuation.

-When the ship was arrested in Dover UK (July 15, 2021/accident report) was announced that the vessel is registered to the offshore company XB Ahts Hero Shipping (Marshall Islands), with director Vedrana Debeljak (Tomislav Debeljak's sister).
+When the ship was arrested in Dover, UK (July 15, 2021, accident report), it was revealed that the vessel was registered to the offshore company XB Ahts Hero Shipping (Marshall Islands), directed by Vedrana Debeljak (sister of Tomislav Debeljak).

 Tradewind Voyages Caribbean 2021-2022 itineraries (canceled)